dfamonteiro/blog/blog/content/posts/using-dotnet-trace-with-perfetto.md

 - Use the scroll wheel to scroll up and down the traces
 - Use the WASD keys to zoom in and out (WS) and move right or left

 If you click on a trace slice, a tab called "Current Selection" will show up in the bottom of the screen with all the information related to this slice.
+You can press F to focus on the selected slice.

 <figure>
     <img src="/images/dotnet-trace-perfetto/current-selection.png" alt="The &quot;Current Selection&quot; tab with all the details of the selected slice">